vsrinivas/fuchsia/docs/development/debugger/README.md

 ```

 to make the debug agent's package avilable for serving to the system.
 Otherwise
 you will get the message "Timed out trying to find the Debug Agent".

-Once the
-server is running, launch the debugger in another terminal window:
+Once the server is running, launch the debugger in another terminal window:

 ```sh
 fx debug
 ```

+To manually validate packages can be loaded, run "ls" from within the Fuchsia
+shell (for most setups this requires "fx serve" to be successfully serving
+packages).

 ### Manual method

 In some cases you may want to run the debug agent and connect manually.
 To do